kipcole9/money/README.md

 **25. Prices at a single company will never range from five digits before the decimal to five digits after.**

-`Money` default precision is 28 decimal digits.
+`Money`'s default precision is 28 decimal digits.
 All arithmetic is done using arbitrary precision decimal arithemetic.
-No round is performced unless either explicity performed or a money value is formatted for output.
+No round is performed unless either explicitly requested or a money value is formatted for output.
 When formatting rounding is applied according the locale-specific rules.

 **26. Prices contains only digits and punctuation.
 (Germans can write 12,- €)**